Yellowstone National Park , USA

 Indigenous Heritage

-The Yellowstone area was originally home to a number of the indigenous tribes in America for thousands of years before the White man came.
+The Yellowstone area was home to several indigenous tribes in America for thousands of years before the White Man came.
 Some of the more notable of these were the Shoshone, Crow, and Blackfeet.
-The park’s resources were the main aspects of their life and many places in the park are Native in name and also in their history.
+The park’s resources were the main aspects of their lives, and many places in the park are named after and historically significant to Native Americans.

 Conservation Legacy